daisuke1227/DaiSign-API/README.md

 # IPA Signing API (ALL CODE WAS WRITTEN USING CHATGPT O1 MINI/O1 shoutout to you :3)

+## Max IPA upload size is 2GB you can change that in the code if you wanna use it for your own site/locally

 Welcome to the Signing API!
 This API allows you to upload an IPA file, a `.p12` certificate, and a provisioning profile, and it returns a link to install the signed app.

 ## Features